lbaehren/lofarsoft/src/pipeline/docs/sphinx/source/overview/overview/index.rst

 Pipeline jobs
 =============

-Once a pipeline has been descibed as above, it will often be used multiple times -- for exanmple, to process multiple independent datasets.
+Once a pipeline has been described as above, it will often be used multiple times -- for example, to process multiple independent datasets.
 Each pipeline run is associated with a "job identifier" which can be used to keep track of these independent pipeline runs.
 Their results, logs, configuration and so on can therefore be conveniently kept separate.
 The job identifier is a free-form